jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 m(X\cdot X) &+ b(E\cdot X) &= (Y\cdot X) \cr \end{aligned}
 $$ {#eq-LSAnswer2}

-We leave it is an exercise below to check that these are the same equations that we obtained in @eq-LSAnswer.
+We leave it as an exercise below to check that these are the same equations that we obtained in @eq-LSAnswer.

 ### Exercises